vjrdnti/lime_finance/README.md

-this is a project demonstraating explanable ai using lime framework. a spotify
+this is a project demonstraating explanable ai using lime framework.
+LIME, an acronym for Local Interpretable Model-agnostic Explanations, is a valuable tool for improving our understanding of complex computer models.
+We will use tabular Explainer, which is designed for tabular  structured data.
+It works well with traditional machine learning models. spotify user data and credit card default data is used for demonstration.